 Our doctors, scientists, health professionals and participants are leading the way to advancing treatments, discovering breakthroughs and working toward a cure through a number of types of clinical trials.
 Clinical trials are research studies that involve people who volunteer to take part in tests of new drugs, current approved drugs for a new purpose, or medical devices.

 Ellis Fischel Cancer Center Clinical Trials Office, CTO, has overseen hundreds of trials and enrolled thousands of cancer patients.
 Past and present trials have included treatment, prevention, screening and supportive/palliative care studies.
 The CTO oversees several studies that are industry, institutionally and federally sponsored.
-Because of the diverse trials and partnerships at Ellis Fischel, patients often have access to the latest cancer treatments and therapies before they become widely available.
+These diverse trials and partnerships often give patients access to the latest cancer treatments and therapies before they become widely available.

 About CTO and Our Mission

 Our goal at CTO is to provide high-quality support to everyone involved in the clinical trial process.
 Our support extends to the principal investigators (lead investigator), clinicians and, most importantly, the patients enrolled in trials.
 The purpose of CTO is to provide oversight, patient support and quality control for ongoing clinical trials at Ellis Fischel in order to advance the University Of Missouri School Of Medicine’s mission.

 “To improve the health of all people, especially Missourians, through exemplary education, research and patient-centered care.”

 CTO team members assist with clinical trials from start to finish.
 Services provided include trial budgeting, protocol development, regulatory documentation management, trial research data collection and expert nurse clinicians.